proycon/LaMachine/lamachine_v2_plan.md

 I participate in the Debian Science project, which is a team in which I take care of packaging some of our software for inclusion in the Debian distribution.
 This is however a notoriously slow process.
 Eventually, debian derivatives like Ubuntu will also have these packages.
-I recently applied for Debian Maintainer status to more independently manage our packages.
+I recently obtained official Debian Maintainer status to more independently manage our packages.

 This is currently a side-track not directly related to LaMachine, but for LaMachine v2 this may play a role as I intend